 Published in Airbrush Action Magazine, April 2001

 Size and Surface: 48” x 36” on 100% pure cotton duck stretched canvas.
-For the purpose of this painting, I’m working on Monet Master Wrap Canvas by Masterpiece Artist Canvas.
+For this painting, I’m working on a Monet Master Wrap Canvas by Masterpiece Artist Canvas.
 Additional preparation includes several thinned coats of acrylic matte medium.

 - Hand Masker Paper/Tape Dispenser